UX Design is a Piece of Cake: Usability, Aesthetics, and Personal Preference

 Before making any changes, Dave decided to catch Lydia up on the brand work.
 He walked her through the branding guidelines and the research behind them.
 He showed examples of other materials that used the branding.
 Lydia quickly realized that orange was the right color to use.

 Dave didn’t change the design just because Lydia didn’t like it.
-He listened to her feedback, identified it as aesthetic and personal preference, and helped give Lydia insight into the larger business impact of using (or not using) a big orange button.
-With Dave’s help, Lydia was understood, informed, and empowered to make the best decision for her business.
+He listened to her feedback, understood it as an issue of aesthetics, and further identified it as personal preference that conflicted with the company brand guidelines.
+He helped give Lydia insight into the larger business impact of using (or not using) a big orange button.
+With Dave’s help, Lydia was informed and empowered to make the best decision for her business.

 Don’t Dismiss Feedback.
 Understand it.